ddiston/Kaggle_Titanic/README.md

 ![](Images/titanic2.png) <br/>
 # The Titanic Challenge

-My Solution to the Titanic Kaggle Challenge
+My Solution to the Titanic Kaggle Challenge will be presented as a Tutorial.
+Care will be taken to provide extensive explaination and guidance using both markdown and commenting.
+Several approaches to the problem will be presented in addition to pros and cons of each, in addition to discussions on subjectivity and bias when dealing with incomplete data.

 * <b><ins>This solution is still in progress</ins></b>